Dental Implants

 There are many options when it comes to dentures.
 We have the following available for our patients:

-• Conventional – Full, removable dentures that are used once all remaining teeth have been removed and tissues have healed, which can take several months.
+Conventional – Full, removable dentures that are used once all remaining teeth have been removed and tissues have healed, which can take several months.

-• Immediate – Full, removable dentures that can be inserted on the same day that remaining teeth are removed.
+Immediate – Full, removable dentures that can be inserted on the same day that remaining teeth are removed.
 This allows patients to have teeth during the healing period, however sometimes patients need to have the dentures relined once fully healed.

-• Overdenture – A prosthetic that fits over the remaining teeth that could be saved, or used in combination with dental implants, which offer stability and support.
+Overdenture – A prosthetic that fits over the remaining teeth that could be saved, or used in combination with dental implants, which offer stability and support.

-Dr. Langley can help you find dentures that are right for your needs.
+Langley Dental can help you find dentures that are right for your needs.
 Our dentures always look natural, and are custom-fitted to you.
 Keep in mind, dentures take some time to become used to, so do not be concerned if they feel awkward at first.
 You will become accustomed to them over time, and Langley Dental will ensure you have the best style and fit for you.
-Contact us today to learn more about dentures and how Dr. Langley can help.
+Contact us today to learn more about dentures and how Langley Dental can help.

 Partial Dentures